sage-code/maj/alphabet.md

 * there is a total of 28 diphthongs in Maj
 * u is replaced by w when is followed by a vowel
-* diphthong in a word increase its cost with 1 point

 ## Weight